 The Steering Group convened a workshop in October to consider and sense check the initial results from the bibliometric analysis of research and views were sought from a wide range of individuals from academia, industry, government, regulators and NGOs.

-Our findings will be published in 2019.
+Our findings will be published in early 2020.

 The Royal Society’s work on energy

 The Royal Society is running a major low carbon energy programme, looking at the science and technology options to ensure that the UK meets its carbon reduction targets.